getify/You-Dont-Know-JS/scope-closures/apA.md

 });
 ```

 Leaving off the lexical name from your callback makes it harder to reliably self-reference the function.
-You *could* declare a variable in an enclosing scope that references the function, but this variable is *controlled* by that enclosing scope -- it could be re-assigned, etc -- so it's not as reliable as the function having its own internal self-reference.
+You *could* declare a variable in an enclosing scope that references the function, but this variable is *controlled* by that enclosing scope—it could be re-assigned, etc.—so it's not as reliable as the function having its own internal self-reference.

-### Names are Descriptors
+### Names Are Descriptors

 Lastly, and I think most importantly of all, leaving off a name from a function makes it harder for the reader to tell what the function's purpose is, at a quick glance.
 They have to read more of the code, including the code inside the function, and the surrounding code outside the function, to figure it out.